 The new TAG Heuer Monza Calibre 36 Re-Edition, however, has a completely different model as its sorts of inspiration.

 If you compare the photos above and below, you will notice that there are not so many differences between the new Monza Calibre 36 and the original Heuer Monza chronograph that was introduced in 1933 (interestingly enough, the cal.
 36 is actually based on Zenith El Primero 400 self-winding caliber.)
-I am not really sure about differences size (the new watch comes in a very compact by today’s standards stainless steel body just 38 millimeters wide), but the rest seems to be almost identical save for some minor details that were not practical to reproduce.
+I am not sure about differences in size (the “re-edition” comes in a deliberately compact by today’s standards stainless steel body that is just 38 millimeters wide), but the rest is almost identical save for some minor details that were not practical to reproduce.

 Of course, the new model is not a monopusher (powered by their Caliber 36 automatic movement, it is equipped with a standard pair of chronograph push-pieces located at 2 and 4 o’clock) and the new setting crown is also a lot smaller than the original onion-shaped job.